 The polarized lens is even RX prescription ready.
 Making this one of the best running prescription sunglasses.
 [Purchase: $148.95]

 If you are tough on your eyewear, check out the new STNGR brand.
 Durability is what sets these apart from other glasses.
 The frames are constructed of an ultra-durable, near-indestructible Memory Flex Nylon.
 The lenses carry the same hard-working ethic- they are shatterproof, scratch-resistant, and anti-reflective.
 These glasses are ANSI rated- which means they qualify as Personal Protective Equipment for workplace eye protection.
 Your peepers are safe.
 They offer three lens colors and all are polarized.
 STNGR currently has two models- the Alpine and the Ridge.
 The primary difference is size and shape.
 Find the model that fits your accident-prone noggin best and get outdoors!
-These retail for $135 making them among the best value in this list as well.
+[Purchase: $135]

 The next glasses to check out are from a new company named Ombraz.
 These unique armless sunnies answer a couple of the issues many summer athletes struggle with- namely managing your eyewear as you are managing your layers (hoody on, hoody off…) and the poorly timed sunglasses drop.
 The lightweight barely-there acetate frames are just there to hold the lens; the lenses, in turn, are held in place by a custom woven soft polyester cord that tightens onto your head.
 The frames are held snugly and securely on your face.
 The lenses feature Zeiss optics and are both hydro- and oleo-phobic which makes them highly smudge resistant.
 Ombraz offers three lens colors to answer varying conditions.
 All are polarized.
 The secure fit and low profile of these glasses make them ideal for climbers and white-water boaters that are always in danger of losing their eyewear.
-They retail for $140 direct from the Ombraz site
+[Purchase: $140]

 The serious outdoor recreationalist never underestimates the sun- choosing the right set of shades for your sport du jour is key to a good day.
 While you are at it- don’t forget to slather on the sunscreen (https://mtnweekly.com/reviews/best-sunscreen-physical/) and grab the right sun protective hat (check out the Tilley Airflo for great protection and comfort https://mtnweekly.com/reviews/tilley-airflo-hats/).